diku-dk/hpps-e2020-pub/modi-guide/README.md

 # Running a program on MODI using Slurm

 When using a large shared machine you cannot just log in and run your code.
-To ensure the that all users get their shared, and to ensure that each execution is independent, you can only submit jobs into the shared queue.
-For most installations, and MODI in particular, this means using Slurm.
+To ensure the that all users get their share, and to ensure that each execution is independent, you can only submit jobs into the shared queue.
+For most installations, and MODI in particular, this means using [Slurm](https://slurm.schedmd.com/overview.html).

 ## Getting access to MODI